tandemdude/hikari-lightbulb/docs/source/guides/command-groups.rst

 For this section we will be using prefix commands as an example, slash commands work in exactly the same way.

-You define a command group exactly the same way that you would a normal command, however instead of providing ``commands.PrefixCommand`` to the :obj:`lightbulb.decorators.implements` decorator, we will instead be providing ``commands.PrefixCommandGroup``.
+You define a command group exactly the same way that you would a normal command, however instead of providing ``lightbulb.PrefixCommand`` to the :obj:`lightbulb.decorators.implements` decorator, we will instead be providing ``lightbulb.PrefixCommandGroup``.

 A basic example can be seen below:

 .. code-block:: python

     import lightbulb
-    from lightbulb import commands

     bot = lightbulb.BotApp(..., prefix="!")

     @bot.command
     @lightbulb.command("foo", "test group")
-    @lightbulb.implements(commands.PrefixCommandGroup)
+    @lightbulb.implements(lightbulb.PrefixCommandGroup)
-    async def foo(ctx: lightbulb.context.Context) -> None:
+    async def foo(ctx: lightbulb.Context) -> None:
         await ctx.respond("invoked foo")

 This command would be invoked like a normal prefix command and behaves like a normal prefix command - ``!foo``.